DougHarmon/v-sql-tb/README.md

 * Cacti

 This tool is designed to complement these monitoring tools.
-It creates a set of SQL tables to capture historical data and a SQL Load script to populate these tables.
-These enable retention of historical data on v\_monitor and data collector tables.
-A collection of diagnostic views that sit on top of the historical and the current v\_monitor and data collector tables provides the DBA with insights into the Vertica database.
+It creates a set of SQL tables to capture historical data from the v\_monitor and data collector tables.
+These tables are updated by SQL scripts, and a collection of diagnostic views sit on top of these tables to provide the DBA with insights into the Vertica database.

 Diagnostic Views
 ----------------